zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 These titles got the popular vote:

-ella enchanted

-hp

-book thief
+Harry Potter series

+Book Thief

-fire in the heart
+Fire in the Heart

-wuthering heights

-bunnicula

-let us now praise famous men

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;
+Wuthering Heights

+Let Us Now Praise Famous Men

+Franny & Zoey

+Little Women

+A Thousand Splendid Suns

+Great Gatsby

+The Glass Castle

+Snow Falling On Cedars

+The Outsiders

+Anne of Green Gables

+The Immortal Life of Henrietta Lacks

+Brief and Wondrous Life of Oscar Wao

+Blood Meridian

+To The Lighthouse

+The Jessica Darling series

+Mrs. Dalloway

+Up In The Old Hotel

+Howard's End

+Jane Eyre

+A Confederacy of Dunces

+Don Quixote

+James and the Giant Peach

+The Little Prince

+The Voyage of the Basset

-thankfully from now on we can focus on what we can all agree on -- good books.
+thankfully from now on we can focus on what we can all agree on – good books.

-&nbsp;